-Before my solo trip to Bulgaria, I knew little about the country.
-As I researched more about Bulgaria, it wasn’t long until I decided that Bulgaria is a place I want to visit.
+Before my solo trip to Bulgaria, I knew very little about the country.
+As I researched more about Bulgaria, it wasn’t long until I found many things to do in Bulgaria and decided that it is a place I want to visit.

-And after spending two months in Bulgaria, I can honestly say that Bulgaria is worth visiting even if you travel alone.
-The country has many ancient cities with a lot of history, quaint seaside towns with awesome beaches, and so much more.
+And after spending two months in the country, I can honestly say that Bulgaria is worth visiting even if you travel alone.
+Bulgaria has many ancient cities with a lot of history, quaint seaside towns with awesome beaches, and so much more.
 It is the perfect destination for any solo travellers who want to go off the beaten path.

-If this is your first time in Bulgaria, and you’re wondering what to do, then keep reading.
-I’ll show you exactly what to see in Bulgaria through my 5-day and 10-day Bulgaria itinerary.
+If you are planning a trip to Bulgaria, and you’re wondering what to do and how long you should stay, then keep reading.
+I’ll show you exactly what to see in Bulgaria with my 5-day and 10-day Bulgaria itinerary for first-time visitors.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.

-Before starting your Bulgaria itinerary, take a look at some of my travel tips for your first time in this Balkan country:
+Before taking a trip to Bulgaria, take a look at some of my travel tips for your first time in this Balkan country:

-• This Bulgaria itinerary is relatively fast-paced.
-Pack minimally so you can move around easier.
+- Pack minimally so you can move around easier as my Bulgaria itinerary is relatively fast-paced.
+And if you are travelling by train, travel with a backpack is easier.
 Following my minimalist packing list template and pack a carry-on bag weighing less than 7kg.

-10 days in Bulgaria: how to get around
+5 and 10 days in Bulgaria: How to Get Around

 There are two ways to get around Bulgaria: long-distance bus and train.
 Both options have similar schedules and costs.
 And both are affordable and “reliable” for solo independent travellers.